braze-inc/braze-docs/_docs/_user_guide/getting_started/users_segments.md

 Data points are consumed when a user's profile data is updated or when they perform specific actions.
 These actions can include starting a session, ending a session, recording a custom event, or making a purchase.
 It's important to note that not all data collected by Braze counts as data points.
 For instance, data and events collected by default by the Braze Services, such as push tokens, device information, and all campaign engagement tracking events, like email opens and push notification clicks, are not counted as data points.

-By thoughtfully considering what information to track as data points, you ensure that you're targeting the highest-impact data for your users' experience.
+By thoughtfully considering what information to track as data points, you're targeting the highest-impact data for your users' experience.
 Your Braze account manager will help recommend data best practices to fit your needs.

 Visit our dedicated article to learn more about [data points]({{site.baseurl}}/user_guide/data_and_analytics/data_points/).

 ## Segments

-Segmentation allows you to target users based on their demographic, behavioral, social, or technical characteristics and actions (that is, attributes and events).
+[Segmentation]({{site.baseurl}}/user_guide/engagement_tools/segments) allows you to target users based on their demographic, behavioral, social, or technical characteristics and actions (that is, attributes and events).
 Creative and intelligent use of segmentation and messaging automation enables you to seamlessly move your users through their customer lifecycle journey.

 Tips for working with segments:

 - Segments in Braze are dynamic: users are always flowing in and out of segments, as they won't always fit the criteria.
 Users that fit the criteria of a segment at the moment of sending will be the recipients of that campaign or Canvas.
     - If you want your segment to be static, you can use Segment Extensions.
 Segment Extensions (with [regeneration turned off]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/#extension-regeneration)) represent your audience as a single snapshot in time.
-- You’re not limited to just using one filter at a time.
+- You’re not limited to using one filter at a time.
 Create finely tuned, granular segments by layering multiple filters on top of each other.
 - You can use the actions or inactions of your users to understand how to reach your users where they want to engage with you.
 These actions might be custom events, engagement with an existing campaign or Canvas, or even a specific message within a Canvas.

 ### Example